 Plan a Response Strategy

 Then critically analyse the information with your team.
-It would give you insights into which set of data is most sensitive from your customer’s perspective so that you can focus on protecting it first.
+It would give you insights into which data is most sensitive from your customer’s perspective so that you can focus on protecting it first.
 Also, it would help you brief the media about the situation.

-Lastly, it would help if you evaluated what will be the long and short term effects of the data breaches on your business and brand reputation.
+Lastly, it would help if you evaluated what will be the long and short-term effects of the data breaches on your business and brand reputation.

 As they say, communication is the key, so you should set up a group for communication.
 Communicate as clearly and consistently to your customers and stakeholders as possible.